PhuongAnhDuong/churn_prevention_system/README.md

 - Customer lifetime modelling using BG/NBD
 - Collaborative filtering retrieval using ALS
 - Approximate nearest neighbour search with FAISS
-- Deep & Wide neural ranking for personalised recommendation
+- Deep & Wide ranking model implemented in PyTorch

 The objective is to identify customers at risk of churn and recommend relevant products to improve engagement and retention.